southalc/podman/README.md

 ## Description

 Podman enables running standard docker containers without the usual docker daemon.
-This has some benefits from a security perspective, with one key point of enabling containers as an unprivileged user.
-Podman also has the concept of a 'pod', which is a shared namespace where multiple containers can be deployed with a common IP address and the ability to communicate between containers in the pod over the loopback address of 127.0.0.1
+This has some benefits from a security perspective, with the key point of enabling containers to run as an unprivileged user.
+Podman also has the concept of a 'pod', which is a shared namespace where multiple containers can be deployed and communicate with each other over the loopback address of 127.0.0.1

 ## Setup